bespokewd1/BespokeAgency/src/content/blog/small-business-owner-domain-hosting-guide.md

 * <a href="http://www.a2hosting.com/?aid=671703849eb2f&cid=edae5de3" target="_blank">A2 Hosting</a>: Offers high-speed dedicated servers with impressive performance.
 * <a href="https://namecheap.pxf.io/Kjov1a" target="_blank">NameCheap</a>: Reliable dedicated hosting options with flexible pricing.

-**4. Managed WordPress Hosting: Built Specifically for WordPress Sites**
+<h3>4.
+Managed WordPress Hosting: Built Specifically for WordPress Sites</h3>

 **Definition**: Managed WordPress hosting is a specialized service for WordPress websites, handling updates, backups, and security optimizations specific to WordPress.
 It’s ideal for businesses wanting reliable performance without the hassle of managing server upkeep.